jmerle/advent-of-code-2022/README.md

 # Advent of Code 2022

 This repository contains my [Advent of Code 2022](https://adventofcode.com/2022) solutions in Python.
 I focus on solving speed over code quality, so the code in here may be a bit sloppy.
-I don't make major changes after submitting the correct answer.

 ## Results